PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 11:27:51
+Last updated: 2024-04-02 11:29:54
-Random Quote: Those who cannot learn from history are doomed to repeat it. - George Santayana
+Random Quote: Wisdom alone is the science of other sciences. - Plato